Blog

 Taghazout

 The most famous nomad coworking in Morocco — perhaps in Africa.
-Built specifically for the remote-work crowd, with surf lessons, community dinners, and a yoga deck.
+Built for remote workers: surf lessons, community dinners, yoga deck.
 Operates on weekly packages.
-Fills up fast; book well in advance.
+Books up fast in peak season.

 Marrakech · Guéliz

-The most established coworking community in Marrakech.
-Regular events, a stable local member base, and strong connections to the local startup and creative industry scene.
-Day passes available.
-Very solid Wi-Fi.
+Creative coworking and community hub in Guéliz.
+Regular events, stable local member base, strong connections to Marrakech’s creative and startup scene.
+Day passes available; solid Wi-Fi.

 La Fabrique